-- 103. While there are no internationally recognized standards and benchmarks as far as corporate governance metrics are concerned, a number of companies assisting shareholders and investors have developed corporate governance ratings.
-The most recognized rating agencies include Institutional Shareholder Services (ISS), Governance Metrics International (GMI), Deminor Rating (sold to ISS in 2005), Standard & Poor's, and Audit Integrity.
-These companies use different methodologies but generally develop hundreds of qualitative and quantitative criteria to evaluate companies based on securities regulations, listing requirements, and corporate governance codes, as well as perceptions of governance experts. - 104.
+While there are no internationally recognized standards and benchmarks as far as private-sector corporate governance metrics are concerned, a number of companies assisting shareholders and investors have taken the lead in developing corporate governance ratings.
+The most recognized rating agencies include Institutional Shareholder Services (ISS), Governance Metrics International (GMI), Deminor Rating (sold to ISS in 2005), Standard & Poor's, Audit Integrity, and a handful of others.
+These companies use different methodologies but generally develop hundreds of qualitative and quantitative criteria to evaluate companies based on securities regulations, listing requirements, and corporate governance codes, as well as perceptions of governance experts.

 These criteria generally have a number of governance components.
 For example, Standard & Poor's Corporate Governance Score has four: (1) ownership structure; (2) financial stakeholder relations; (3) financial transparency and information disclosure; and (4) board structure and process.
-Governance Metrics International has a slightly broader scope; it looks at six components that include the four above plus remuneration and interactions with non-financial stakeholders, including employees and suppliers.
-Figure IV.1 illustrates some of the criteria tracked by ratings agencies, including GMI, Deminor/ISS, and
+Governance Metrics International has a slightly broader scope; it looks at six governance components that include the four above plus remuneration and interactions with non-financial stakeholders, including employees and suppliers.

-Audit Integrity.
+Figure 2 illustrates some of the qualitative and quantitative criteria tracked by ratings agencies, including GMI, Deminor/ISS, and Audit Integrity.
 Most of these criteria consider whether or not the company adheres to selected practices, as opposed to tracking performance indicators using a particular metric.